chearon/dropflow/README.md

 async function registerFont(buffer: ArrayBuffer, url: URL, options?: {paint: boolean}): Promise<void>;
 ```

 Registers a font to be selected by the `font` properties.
-Overflow **does not search system fonts**, so you must do this with at least one font.
+Dropflow **does not search system fonts**, so you must do this with at least one font.

 When a URL is passed, don't forget to `await` this.
 If an `ArrayBuffer` is passed, there is no need to `await`.
 In that function signature, the `URL` is only used to provide a unique name for the font.